nathan815/homelab/README.md

-# Nathan's SmartHome / HomeLab
+# Homelab

+This repo contains all my dev-ops scripts and tools that I use for my homelab and self-hosted apps.

-My home is becoming smarter day by day with the help of technology.
-I'm using this as a way to learn new things in software & hardware, and to make life easier!
+I use this as a way to learn new things in software & hardware, and to make life easier with smart home technology.

 https://trello.com/b/16M8tM5F/smart-home-homelab

-## Overview
+## Hardware Overview

+Servers:
-Dell Optiplex 7050 running Proxmox, 2 Raspberry Pi 3B+'s, 1 Raspberry Pi 4B.
+* Dell Optiplex 7050 running Proxmox (sort of like VMware)
+   * I plan to get more of these to form a Proxmox cluster
+* 2 Raspberry Pi 3B+'s
+* 1 Raspberry Pi 4B

+Networking:
+* Router: Mikrotik Routerboard RB3011
+* Access Point: Netgear Insight WAX615.
+Powered via PoE.
+* 16-port PoE Switch

 ## Base Software